 • Layers: Think light jumpers, jackets, cardigans and long-sleeved tops that you can easily add or remove throughout the day – this jacket is perfect.

-• Comfortable footwear: You’ll likely do a lot of walking, so bring comfortable trainers or slip-on shoes, especially for temple visits where you’ll need to remove your shoes.
+• Comfortable footwear: You’ll likely do a lot of walking, so bring comfortable sneakers or slip-on shoes, especially for temple visits where you’ll need to remove your shoes.

 • Accessories: A lightweight scarf, sunglasses and a hat will come in handy for changeable weather.

-• Packing Cubes: Seriously, these are a game-changer.
+• Packing cubes: Seriously, these are a game-changer.
 They will keep your suitcase organised as you move between cities, making packing and unpacking a breeze.
+Try these.

 Clothing